A simple way to avoid project failure is to implement Project Request Management, an objective process for approving suitable projects.

 The Resource Allocation list functionality in BrightWork allows project managers to plan resources at an earlier stage in the planning process when specific tasks and timelines are not yet confirmed.

 Planning Projects with BrightWork Resource Allocation

-Of course, in order to approve a project, one must be confident that resources are available or else the project is doomed before it’s started.
+Of course, in order to approve a project, reviewers should feel confident that resources are available.

-Resource Allocation gives you an overview of what’s available and allows you to block allocate your resources.
+Resource Allocation gives you an overview of what’s available and allows you to block allocate your resources on proposed projects.